anchen1011/toflow/README.md

 Our implementation is based on Torch 7 (http://torch.ch).

 #### CUDA [optional]
-CUDA is suggested (https://developer.nvidia.com/cuda-toolkit) for fast evaluation.
+CUDA is suggested (https://developer.nvidia.com/cuda-toolkit) for fast inference.
 The demo code is still runnable without CUDA, but much slower.

 #### Matlab [optional]
-The scripts for video noising/super-resolution dataset generation and quantitative evaluation require Matlab installation (https://www.mathworks.com/products/matlab.html).
+We use Matlab for generating video denoising/super-resolution dataset and quantitative evaluation require Matlab installation (https://www.mathworks.com/products/matlab.html).
 It is not necessary for the demo code.

 #### FFmpeg [optional]
-The scripts for video deblocking dataset generation require FFmpeg (http://ffmpeg.org) installation.
+We use FFmpeg (http://ffmpeg.org) for generating video deblocking dataset.
 It is not necessary for the demo code.

 ## Installation
 Our current release has been tested on Ubuntu 14.04.